GuildOfWeavers/AirScript/AirAssembly.md

 ```

 #### Embedded registers
-Embedded register declaration contains the data needed to generate a register trace without any additional inputs.
+Embedded register declarations contains the data needed to generate a register trace without any additional inputs.
 The declaration expression has the following form:
 ```
 (<type> <values>)
 ```